 - ¾ cup sugar

-2. Strain cooked down, sweetened raspberries in a fine meshed sieve into a bowl, pressing down on them to get every bit of liquid out.
+- Strain cooked down, sweetened raspberries in a fine meshed sieve into a bowl, pressing down on them to get every bit of liquid out.
 You should have about 1 cup raspberry juice.
-Place this back in a clean saucepan and cook down until reduced to 1/2 cup.
+Pour the juice into a clean saucepan and cook down until reduced to ½ cup.
 It should be thick, like chocolate syrup, and will be dark blood red.
 Set aside until completely cool.
 You now have enough syrup for about 4 egg creams.

-3. Make the Raspberry Egg Cream.
+- Make the Raspberry Egg Cream[/b].
 Pour the whole milk into a tall soda fountain like glass (about 16 oz).
 Stir in 2 tablespoons of raspberry syrup until uniform.
-IMPORTANT PART – keep stirring the raspberry syrup – milk mixture, rapidly, as you pour in the seltzer.
+IMPORTANT PART: keep stirring the raspberry syrup - milk mixture, rapidly, as you pour in the seltzer.
 A perfect egg cream should have 1 to 2 inches of foam on top.
 Add an extra tablespoon of raspberry syrup if not sweet enough.

-Optional – Top with a little whipped cream (or coconut whipped cream for healthier alternative), raspberries and chocolate, but it’s really not needed.
+- Optional - Top with a little whipped cream (or coconut whipped cream for a healthier alternative), raspberries and chocolate, but it's really not needed.
 Stick in a straw and enjoy!